-- Expand the floor Play activities to include numeracy, literacy, sight words, spelling, and more.
-Try the floor Play activity in the Functions module for inspiration. - Personalize the floor Play activities by having learners make up their own cards for commands, such as twirl() or jump().
+- Expand the floor Play activities to include numeracy, literacy, sight words, spelling and more.
+Try the floor Play activity in the Functions module for inspiration. - Personalise the floor Play activities by getting learners to make up their own cards for commands, such as spin() or jump().